JonathanWilbur/mueller-report/volume1.md

 campaign have been charged with participating in a conspiracy to defraud the United States by undermining through deceptive acts the work of federal agencies charged with regulating foreign influence in U.S. elections, as well as related counts of identity theft.
 See United States v.
-Internet research Agency, et al., No. 18-cr-32 (D.D.C.). separately, Russian intelligence officers who carried out the hacking into democratic Party computers and the personal email accounts of individuals affiliated with the Clinton campaign conspired to violate, among other federal laws, the federal computer-intrusion statute, and the have been so char ed.
+Internet research Agency, et al., No. 18-cr-32 (D.D.C.).
+Separately, Russian intelligence officers who carried out the hacking into democratic Party computers and the personal email accounts of individuals affiliated with the Clinton campaign conspired to violate, among other federal laws, the federal computer-intrusion statute, and the have been so char ed.
 See United States v.
 Neksho,